neelsahni/TripGenie/README.md

 ### That's where TripGenie comes in.

 TripGenie streamlines trip planning by taking care of the logistics, freeing travelers from the burden of organizing every detail.
-Our goal is to make travel planning more accessible, efficient, and enjoyable for everyone – your trip is our command.
+Our goal is to make travel planning more accessible, efficient, and enjoyable for everyone.
+Put simply, your trip is our command.

 ## Core Functionality